ovh/terraform-provider-ovh/website/docs/r/iploadbalancing.html.markdown

 ## Attributes Reference

 Id is set to the order Id.
 In addition, the following attributes are exported:
+* `urn` - URN of the load balancer, used when writing IAM policies
 * `ip_loadbalancing` - Your IP load balancing
 * `ipv4` - The IPV4 associated to your IP load balancing
 * `ipv6` - The IPV6 associated to your IP load balancing.
 DEPRECATED.